 This testing approach involves two or more people working together to explore a single test for the application.
 The pair here could be a tester and a developer, for example.
 The advantage of this approach is simple: two heads are better than one.
 Thus, more bugs could be identified and new viewpoints could emerge.

-How to perform an exploratory test
+How to Perform an Exploratory Test

-While there is a great deal of creativity and customization involved in exploratory testing, the process of performing an exploratory test is actually quite structured.
+While there’s a great deal of creativity and customization involved in exploratory testing, the process of performing an exploratory test is actually quite structured.
 Typically, two testers are assigned to perform exploratory tests based on their experience and knowledge.
 They should be given a clear mission at the start of the test, and they must take thorough notes of their methods, issues, and questions raised throughout the process.

 When to use exploratory testing?

-• Testers are experienced.
+- Testers are experienced.
 Since this testing approach lacks a formal test script, experienced testers with domain knowledge are necessary.

-• Urgent feedback and early iteration are required.
+- Urgent feedback and early iteration are required.
 This can be credited to exploratory testing’s versatile and spontaneous nature, because we don’t need to structure the test to begin testing.

-• Testing for the first time.
+- Testing for the first time.
 This will give you more room to explore and discover.

-• The application is critical and complex.
+- The application is critical and complex.
 Experienced testers can identify potential issues not highlighted in the design documentation.

-• Acts as support for other kinds of testing, from unit testing to load testing and functional testing.
+- Acts as support for other kinds of testing, from unit testing to load testing and functional testing.

-• Situations and requirements are constantly changing.
+- Situations and requirements are constantly changing.
 This is particularly important for Agile environments.

 When not to use exploratory testing?